1313e/CMasher/docs/source/user/diverging.rst

 .. figure:: images/div_cmaps.png
     :width: 100%
     :align: center
-    :alt: CMasher Diverging Colormap Overview
+    :alt: Overview of all diverging colormaps in *CMasher* for Python.

-    Overview of all diverging colormaps in *CMasher* for Python.
+    Overview of all diverging colormaps in *CMasher*.

 .. _PRISM: https://github.com/1313e/PRISM